kawallala/Proyecto_Metodologias/README.md

 ## Units

-The game is made up of several units, that can use items on another units, for now the units are made up of:
+The game is made up of several units, that can use items on another units

-A unit can hold up to 3 items in it's inventory, and have 1 item equipped at a time Two units can not share the same location
+A unit can hold up to 3 items in it's inventory, and have 1 item equipped at a time

+Two units can not share the same location

 Two units can exchange items if they are at a distance of 1

+For now the units are made up of:
 - Alpaca: can not equip items, can hold infinite number of items in it's inventory
 - Archer: can only equip Bows
 - Cleric: can only equip Staffs